 Speed Tip: If you have enough RAM on your computer,

 configure the compiler settings

 to enable the “Compile independent modules in parallel” option.
-Also, set the “User-local build process VM options” to
+Also, increase build process heap size:

 Building the IntelliJ Application Source Code

 To build IntelliJ IDEA Community Edition from source, choose Build | Build Project from the main menu.